Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Limits of lozenges and canonical bands

 \subsection{Blocks}

-In previous works \cite{Fe4,Fe5,Fe7} we considered chains of lozenges.
+Lozenges and chains of lozenges have been extensively used to study pseudo-Anosov flows, see for example \cite{Fe4,Fe5,Fe7,BM,BFrM,BBM1,BBM2,BY} to cite a few references.
 Here we have to consider a more general object which also allows for $(1,3)$ ideal quadrilaterals.

 \begin{define} (block, adjacent block, odd block) A block is a finite or infinite collection indexed by a connected set in ${\mathbb Z}$.
 The elements of the collection are either lozenges or $(1,3)$ ideal quadrilaterals.
 Consecutive elements share a corner.
 If the consecutive elements have sides whose interiors intersect, then the respective sides are the same set in $\mt$, that is the two ideal quadrilaterals are adjacent.
 The block is called adjacent if there is a stable or unstable leaf which intersects all of the elements.
 If there is a stable leaf intersecting all elements then the block is called a stable adjacent block, and similarly in the unstable case.
-The block is called odd if there is a finite, odd number of elements in it. \end{define}
+The block is called odd if there is a finite, odd number of elements in it.
+In particular a chain of lozenges is a block, where all the elements are lozenges. \end{define}

+We adopt the convention that the chains that form blocks do not have backtracking, in other words, they are minimal given the path of blocks they traverse.

-Figure \ref{figure3} shows a simple of a finite adjacent block.
+Figure \ref{figure3} shows a simple example of a finite adjacent block.
 Figure \ref{figure4} shows a more involved example of a finite block, which is made up of the union of a stable adjacent block and an unstable adjacent block, both of which have more than one element.

 .05in

 {\bf {Convention $-$}} Throughout the article we assume the following convention: Suppose that $\C$ is a block.
 When we talk about the set of stable leaves which intersect $\C$ we also include a leaf $E$ of $\wls$ so that there are consecutive elements $C_i, C_{i+1}$ in $\C$ so that $E$ contains a side of $C_i$ and a side of $C_{i+1}$ and $E$ separates $C_i$ from $C_{i+1}$.
 Notice that the elements $C_i, C_{i+1}$ may be adjacent along $E$ or not.
 Equivalently we could say that this set is the smallest connected set in the leaf space of $\wls$ which contains all leaves intersecting an element of $\C$.
 Similarly for the unstable foliation.